johnpankowicz/govmetting-testbfg-2/README.md

 # Govmeeting

 Meetings are the heart and soul of democracy.
-They are where people of different opinions listen to others and present their points of view.
+They are where people can present opposing opinions on important issues and formally vote on how to resolve these issues.

 In the Athenian Assembly of 500 BC, a quorum of 6,000 of the 43,000 citizens was needed to conduct business.
 In the 10th century, the Icelandic Althing was held in a natural outdoor amphitheater and all citizens could attend.